-A. busine buildir other regula rpose and permitted uses.
-This district is designed to provide sites for low-density sinesses providing goods, services and merchandise completely contained wilding.
+- A. Purpose and permitted uses.
+This district is designed to provide sites for low-density, retail businesses providing goods, services and merchandise completely contained within a building.
 No open air or outdoor storage is allowed in this district.
-The following user substantially similar uses shall be permitted provided they comply with gulatory requirements contained in the code.
-See the chart of permitted usected districts in Section 3.1.1.H.
+The following uses and other substantially similar uses shall be permitted provided they comply with other regulatory requirements contained in the code.
+See the chart of permitted uses in selected districts in Section 3.1.1.H.

-1. Antique shop.
+- 1. Antique shop.

-2. Arts and craft supply store.
+- 2. Arts and craft supply store.

-3. Bakery.
+- 3. Bakery.

-4. Bank.
+- 4. Bank.

-5. Barber and beauty shop.
+- 5. Barber and beauty shop.

-6. Book and office supply store.
+- 6. Book and office supply store.

-7. Carpeting and floor covering.
+- 7 Carpeting and floor covering.

-8. Child care, small and intermediate.
+- 8. Child care, small and intermediate.

-9. China or glassware shop.
+- 9. China or glassware shop.

-10. Delicatessen.
+- 10. Delicatessen.

-11. Department store limited to clothing and household goods.
+- 11. Department store limited to clothing and household goods.

-12. Fine arts and craft gallery.
+- 12. Fine arts and craft gallery.

-13. Florist shop.
+- 13. Florist shop.

-14. Gift shop.
+- 14. Gift shop.

-15. Grocery.
+- 15. Grocery

-16. Health food store.
+- 16. Health food store.

-17. Home builders.
+- 17. Home builders.

-10 Ice cream store
+- 18. Ice cream store.

-19. Jewelry store.
+- 19. Jewelry store.

 - 20. Laundry and dry cleaning substation.

 - 21. 24-hour medical clinic and safety services.

 - 22. Optical goods store.

 - 23. Pharmacy.

 - 24. Photocopying and printing service and supply.

 - 25. Studio for art, dance, drama, music, photography, or interior decorating.

 - 26. Sporting goods store.

 - 27. Toy store.

 - 28. Video and CD sales and rental.

 - 29. Any permitted uses in the "O" districts.

 - 30. Storage building as an accessory use, provided that the storage building may not be constructed before a main building is constructed or may not exist on a lot without a primary structure and shall be constructed of the same materials as the primary structure.

 - B. Conditional uses permitted upon authorization of City Council.
 (See Section 3.1.18.)

 - 1. Group home, subject to Section 3.1.1.

 - 2. Marina, provided that the marina complies with all LCRA regulations and with Section 3.1.1 herein.

 - 3. Uses permitted in the R-1 District.

 - 4. Long-term mobile food vendors, subject to Section 3.1.18.

 - 5. Vehicle inspection station.
+No overhead doors shall be facing 1431.

 - C. Conditions and limitations.

 - 1. See Section 3.1.1.

 - 2. Alcoholic beverage sales, on-premises and off-premises.
 Where allowed, alcohol sales are subject to Texas Alcoholic Beverage Commission (TABC) standards and section 3.2.11 of this article.

-- D. Site development regulations. - 1.
-Sidewalks and paved driveways shall be required. - E. Performance standards light commercial district.
+- D. Site development regulations.

+- 1. Sidewalks and paved driveways shall be required.

+- E. Performance standards light commercial district.
 All uses in the B-1 (light commercial) district shall conform in operation, location and construction to the minimum performance standards herein specified.
-No noise, odorous matter, toxic and noxious matter, glare, smoke, particulate matter and other air contaminants, fire, explosive and hazardous matter, and vibration shall be permitted. - 1.
-Noise.
-See the city's general nuisance regulations.
+No noise, odorous

+matter, toxic and noxious matter, glare, smoke, particulate matter and other air contaminants, fire, explosive and hazardous matter, and vibration shall be permitted.